 If your child has a mild defect, he or she may not be at risk for complications.
 Children with more severe defects may be more likely to have issues.
 These can include hearing loss, eating problems, and trouble with self-image.

-Your child may have hearing loss or eating problems.
-Your child should be under the care a team of craniofacial anomaly experts.
+Your child may have hearing loss or eating problems related to HFM.
+Your child will need to be under the care a team of craniofacial anomaly experts.
 This team may include:

 HFM support groups can help you and your child.
 Ask your child’s healthcare provider about support groups in your area.